-These chia oats are a staple in our house for easy summer breakfasts.
-I whip up a big batch in the beginning of the week and enjoy it for breakfast all week long (I often add a scoop to smoothies to thicken them up!).
-One serving packs in 10g protein that you can easily increase with toppings like nuts, seeds, and/or Greek yogurt.
+These chia oats are a staple in our house.
+I whip up a big batch in the beginning of the week and enjoy it for breakfasts or snacks all week long (I also like to add a scoop to smoothies to thicken them up!).
+One serving packs in a whopping 10g fiber and 12g protein, which you can easily increase by topping with or adding more Greek yogurt and some nuts.

 Ingredient highlight

 Chia seeds!
 These small but mighty seeds pack in the omega-3 fats, fiber, calcium, and zinc.
-They are also a complete protein, containing all of our essential amino acids, making them a great plant-based protein option.
-Chia seeds are great for hydration because they absorb a lot of water, which helps regulate body fluids and retain electrolytes.
+They are also a complete protein, containing all of our essential amino acids.
+They’re great for hydration because they absorb a lot of water, which helps regulate body fluids and retain electrolytes.

 Prep Time 10 minutes